Agricultural Trade Costs

 John C. Beghin, Heidi Schweizer

-This article tracks the recent evolution of salient trade costs in agricultural and food markets.
-We review ways to measure costs and conditions for policy prescriptions to reduce them when feasible.
+We examine the recent evolution of salient trade costs in agricultural and food markets, and changes in their composition.
+We review ways to measure costs and provide guidance with policy prescriptions to reduce them.
 We pay attention to transportation costs, border measures, and standard-like nontariff measures.
-By pointing out limitations in current approaches and recent developments, we hope to improve our understanding of their effects.
-We suggest promising directions for further research and investigation of agricultural trade costs, including on the emerging debate on gene-editing and trade, transportation costs, and mainstreaming recent approaches in disentangling effects of trade costs on supply, demand, trade, prices, and welfare.
+By pointing out limitations in current approaches and recent developments, we aim to improve our understanding of their effects and derive clearer prescriptions.
+We suggest promising directions for further research and investigation of agricultural trade costs, including on the emerging debate on gene-editing and trade, transportation costs, and mainstreaming recent advances in analyzing nontariff measures.